 Tony’s award-winning films and videos have addressed a broad range of social issues, including gentrification, immigration, racism, gender equity, sexuality, criminal justice, and peacebuilding.
 His 2010 New Day documentary “Concrete, Steel & Paint,” produced with Cindy Burstein, helped spark dialogue about restorative justice in the U.S., then recently found a new audience in Colombia, stimulating complex conversations about that country's peace and reconciliation process.
 His most recent New Day film, "Care," produced with Deirdre Fishel, is an intimate exploration of home-based elder care from the POV of both workers and their clients.
 Tony has a B.A. from Antioch College and a Master’s degree from Rutgers University.
-He has taught media production at Rutgers and the University of Pennsylvania and serves as Director of Media Production for the American Friends Service Committee.
+He has taught media production at Rutgers and the University of Pennsylvania, and served many years as Director of Media Production for the American Friends Service Committee.
 He lives in Philadelphia with his wife, Jane Golden, a dog and two cats.

 Films by Tony Heriza